zidanekarim/mcapiwrapper/README.md

 ## License

-The project is licensed under the MSI license.
+The project is licensed under the MIT license.